logo

 Weeks 36–37: Preparing for Birth

 Your baby practices essential skills like swallowing and breathing in preparation for life outside the womb.
-By now, they likely weigh 2.5–3 kg and measure around 18–19 inches.
-You may feel more pelvic pressure as they drop lower, which can make breathing easier but may increase bathroom trips.
+By now, they likely weigh around 3 - 3.5 kg and measure around 50 centimetres (18-19 inches).
+You may feel more pelvic pressure as they descend lower, which can make breathing easier but may increase your bathroom trips.

 Weeks 38–39: Final Growth Phase

-Your baby continues to gain weight and fat to help regulate their body temperature after birth.
+Your baby continues to accumulate fat and gain weight.
 Movements may feel more restricted due to limited space, but you should still feel regular movement.
 By this stage, most babies are head-down, ready for delivery.

 Week 40: Ready for Arrival